danielhealy01/automationProject/README.md

 __Other__

+writeReplyToJson
+* Saves chatGPTs responses to a json file

+getArticleFromID
+* Not currently used
+* Was going to be used to feed back into GPT to strengthen the context.
+* Article generated is to big an input
+* may be useful for the other LLMs

 sleep
 * Random sleep time approx 1.5 sec to spoof rate limit checkers
+* also long sleep to guarentee things are finished if can't use page.waitfor()

 isTextRenderedFully
 * The chatGPT reply textarea dynamically populates over time.
 Checks when resp. finished.